anurag-ks/JHTS/README.md

 JHTS
 ====

-This is a Django based CMS for our school site for our school J.H.Tarapore .
+This was a Django based CMS for our school site for our school J.H.Tarapore .

 How to contribute
 =================

+/*
 <ul>
   <li>Fork this repo.
   <li>Clone the forked repo.
   <li>Do your changes and then push the code to <b>your repo</b>.
   <li>Send a pull request
 </ul>
+*/

+New:
+- Watch Season 4.

 Conventions
 ===========